-Students with allergies, chronic illnesses, or medications will be monitored by the school nurse.
 The school nurse will also monitor communicable diseases.
 Some conditions are infectious/contagious and, when suspected and/or diagnosed, will exclude the student from school.
-Students with the following conditions may not come to school until properly treated: H1N1 (swine) flu, chicken pox, measles, mumps, poison ivy, impetigo, meningitis, hepatitis, conjunctivitis (pink eye), herpes simplex, scabies, streptococcus infections, Homophiles influenza (Type B), fungal infections (e.g., ringworm, athlete's foot), head lice, gastrointestinal infections with diarrhea/fever, pinworms/ intestinal parasites, and upper respiratory infections (e.g., RSV, croup, bronchitis, strep, pneumonia, COVID-19).
+Students with the following conditions may not come to school until properly treated: H1N1 (swine) flu, chicken pox, measles, mumps, poison ivy, impetigo, meningitis, hepatitis, conjunctivitis (pink eye), herpes simplex, scabies, streptococcus infections, Homophiles influenza (Type B), fungal infections (e.g., ringworm, athlete's foot), head lice, gastrointestinal infections with pinworms or intestinal parasites, and upper respiratory infections (e.g., RSV, croup, bronchitis, strep, pneumonia, COVID-19).

-Students will be sent home if they exhibit any of the following symptoms: fever; difficulty staying awake and/or lethargy for more than 30 minutes; diarrhea (more than one abnormally loose stool); severe coughing that makes "barking or whooping" sounds; severe wheezing or severe respiratory distress; yellowish tint to skin or eyes (jaundice); tearing, irritation, and redness of eyelid lining followed by swelling or discharge of pus; unusual spots or rashes of unknown origin; severe sore throat or difficulty swallowing; infected areas of skin with yellow crusty areas; severe headache, stomachache, and/or vomiting; unusual behavior, acting in a way that seems medically unsafe; or severe itching/scratching of the body or scalp or constant scratching.
+Students will be sent home if they exhibit any of the following symptoms: fever; difficulty staying awake and/or lethargy for more than 30 minutes; diarrhea (more than one abnormally loose stool); severe coughing that makes "barking or whooping" sounds; severe wheezing or severe respiratory distress; yellowish tint to skin or eyes (jaundice); tearing, irritation, and redness of eyelid lining followed by swelling or discharge of pus; unusual spots or rashes of unknown origin; severe sore throat or difficulty swallowing; infected areas of skin with yellow crusty areas; severe headache, stomachache, and/or vomiting; unusual behavior, acting in a way that seems medically unsafe; or severe itching/scratching of the body or scalp.